 Keep your winter pours in check with the Free Concrete Pour Checklist.

 Download the full Checklist now and experience smoother, stress-free cold-weather concreting like never before.

 In reinforced concrete structures, there is a natural protective film that forms on the surface and prevents the bar from corroding.
 With time, chlorides (from de-icing salts or marine exposure) and/or CO2 penetrate the concrete and breakdown that protective layer.
 Chlorides destabilize the passive film leading to its localized breakdown, while CO2 lowers the pH of the concrete below the level of stability of the passive film.
 In the presence of oxygen and water, an electrochemical reaction initiates the process of corrosion.

 Corrosion can be illustrated as shown in Figure 1, where the metal (rebar) reacts in the solution (available in the concrete pores) and gives away electrons from the anode (where oxidization occurs) to the cathode (where reduction occurs).
 The positive ions formed at the surface of the anode will react and create corrosion by-products.
 This electrochemical reaction creates a potential difference, and consequently a corrosion current, between the anodic and cathodic areas at the surface of the steel reinforcement.
-This current, or the potential distribution on the reinforcement surface, is what is of interest when measuring half-cell potential.
+This current, or the potential distribution on the reinforcement surface, is of interest for half-cell potential measurement.